transpose-publishing/landscapeStudy/02-analysis-writeup.md

 50%
 of all journals in the life and earth sciences allowing citations to preprints either in the text or in the reference list.
-In contrast, the social sciences and humanities either have unclear or no policies regarding whether preprints can be cited or not.
+In contrast, the social sciences and humanities largely have unclear or no policies regarding whether preprints can be cited or not.